abhiTronix/vidgear/README.md

 ## Documentation

-The full documentation for all VidGear classes and functions can be find in link below:
+The full documentation for all VidGear classes and functions can be found in the link below:

 * [Wiki Documentation - English][wiki]